Gisli the Outlaw

 It has been said, in short, by one and all that there never was a more famous defence made by one man in times of which the truth is known.

 Too bad the saga gives so few details of his warning dreams.
-But in the tenth century, accounts tend to be sketchy.
+No sketchier than usual for the tenth century, I guess.
 Whatever his dreams said, they did the job!
 Showing that dreamwork's not just an intellectual or spiritual exercise--it has survival value.
 Nor is this saga expressing a Nordic belief.
-It's not fiction but history.
+It's not fiction but history--"in times of which the truth is known."
 Gisli did the impossible!
 By medieval Icelandic standards, he survived to quite a good age--and achieved lasting fame.
-Not bad for an outlaw under a curse!
-(Oh, did I mention the family curse?)
+Not bad for an outlaw under a curse.
+(Oh, didn't I mention the family curse?)
 Anyway, his dream-advice, whatever its details, had tangible benefits: years of added life.

 The spirit-wives are fascinating too.
-They're a phenomenon known among Siberian shamans but except among the Lapps (far northern Scandinavia) this is the only European case of spirit-spouses I've read of.
-Its presence as far east as Iceland, just before Christianity took firm root, hints at a wider distribution.
-The Church would no doubt have called them demons: probably succubi.
+This phenomenon's known among Siberian shamans but except among the Lapps (far northern Scandinavia) this is the only European case of spirit-spouses I've read of.
+Its presence as far east as Iceland, just before Christianity took firm root, hints at a broad distribution across the North.
+The Church would no doubt have called them demons: succubi, I suppose.
 But Gisli (and Auda, even more interestingly!) see them simply as allies.
-Yes, one's a spook out to seduce your husband into her little Valhalla, and one's a bloody-minded banshee nag, but Iceland's a hard land--you make friends where you can, and ignore their little quirks.
+Yes, one's a spook out to seduce your husband into her little Valhalla, and one's a bloody-minded banshee nag, but Iceland is rough country--you make friends where you can, and ignore their little quirks.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books